 Table 1 presents the data used for the update.

 Western Europe

 For Western European countries, we rely entirely on the EU-SILC for survey data.
 The survey covers EU countries as well as non-EU countries.
-The update utilises the
+However, this year's EU-